gmftbyGMFTBY/HashRetrieval/README.md

 ### 1.7 Run Chat Test to obtain the Experiment Results

 * If you need to try other hash code size settings, replace the 128 in `chat.sh` and `models/hash-bert.py`  into other dimension size.
+* If you need to change the number of the negative samples, just replace the batch size in `run.sh` with the number that you want.
 * Before running the chat.sh script, you should make sure that you already run the following commands correctly:
     ```bash
     # 1. the cross-bert will be used for providing coherence scores